-8. Change the device IP address to the same subnet with your computer by either modifying the IP address manually or checking the checkbox of Enable DHCP.

-9. Input the password to activate your IP address modification.
+- 8. Change the device IP address to the same subnet with your computer by either modifying the IP address manually or checking the Enable DHCP checkbox. - 9.
+Input the password to activate your IP address modification.

 2.1.3 (Optional) Setting Security Question